suvham-ini8labs/ssh-keys-ansible/README.md

 # Server Key Management

 ## Prerequisites
-- Jump-server registered as GitHub self-hosted runner
+- Controller-node registered as GitHub self-hosted runner
-- Jump-server has SSH access to all nodes
+- Controller-node has SSH access to all nodes
-- Ansible installed on jump-server
+- Ansible installed on the controller-node

 ## Adding a Key
 Add to `group_vars/all/ssh_keys.yml`: